indvd00m/json-tool/README.md

 ## License & Author

-JsonData is distributed under Apache License 2.0.
+JsonTool is distributed under Apache License 2.0.
 For license terms, see LICENSE.

-JsonData is written by David E. Veliev.
+JsonTool is written by David E. Veliev.